-- ▶ It covers a 5-year period starting annually, with the period being split into a 1-year granting period, a 1-year vesting period (when exercising Stock Options is not possible) and a 3-year exercising period.
+- It covers a 5-year period starting annually, with the period being split into a 1-year granting period, a 1-year vesting period (when it is not yet possible to exercise Stock Options) and a 3-year exercising period.
 The Stock Option lapses if not exercised by December 31st of the last year. - ▶ The strike price for Stock Options is defined before the granting period begins.
 The strike price is the average MOL share price in HUF on the Budapest Stock Exchange weighted with turnover.
-Observation period is the last quarter of the year which precedes the granting period. - ► The exercise price is the average price of MOL shares in HUF on the Budapest Stock Exchange on the day of exercising.
-The trading day is freely selected by the eligible senior manager albeit limited by applicable insider trading prohibitions. - ▶ While the Stock Option entitlement is defined based on the position grade, the actual Stock Option unit number is granted each year to the eligible managers based on their individual short-term performance evaluation during the granting period. - ► The individual performance evaluation is linked to the STI framework, as the individual shortterm performance evaluation factor (between 0 and 2) acts as a multiplier of the grants defined by job categories.
+Reference period is the last quarter of the year which precedes the granting period. - The exercise price is the average price of MOL shares in HUF on the Budapest Stock Exchange on the day of exercising.
+The trading day is freely selected by the eligible manager albeit limited by applicable insider trading prohibitions. - While the Stock Option entitlement is defined based on the position grade, the actual Stock Option unit number is granted each year to the eligible managers based on their individual short-term performance evaluation during the granting period. - The individual performance evaluation is linked to the STI framework, as the individual short-term bonus payout percentage (between 0% and 150%) acts as a multiplier of the grants defined by job categories.

-Eligibility of stock option units is determined by the Individual Factor of the granting period:
+Eligibility of stock option units is determined by the individual bonus payout percentage of the granting period:

-Individual Evaluation % of Stock Options
+Individual Bonus Payout % % of Stock Options

-0 > x0%
+0% > x0%

-Between 0 and 2 > Multiplier according to individual evaluation
+Between 1% and 149% > Based on individual bonus payout percentage

-2 > x200%
+150% > x150%